canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 }
 ```

 To create an unit test for this service, let's create replacements for the real payment gateway and stock service.
-We want to check what the `OrderService` class does when there's stock avialable and when there isn't.
+We want to check what the `OrderService` class does when there's stock available and when there isn't.

 For our test name, let's follow the naming convention from [The Art of Unit Testing]({% post_url 2020-03-06-TheArtOfUnitTestingReview %}).
 With this naming convention, a test name shows the entry point, the scenario and the expected result separated by underscores.